boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Name

-This allows you to set `title` for this Heatmap widget.
+This allows you to set a `title` for this Heatmap widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/heat-map/Name.png)

 #### Subtitle

-This allows you to set `subtitle` for this Heatmap widget.
+This allows you to set a `subtitle` for this Heatmap widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/heat-map/Subtitle.png)

 #### Description

-This allows you to set brief explanation about this Heatmap widget.
+This allows you to set a brief explanation about this Heatmap widget.

 ![General settings](/static/assets/visualizing-data/visualization-widgets/images/heat-map/Description.png)